-Fundamentals of chemistry with emphasis on atomic structure, stoichiometry, thermochemistry, properties of solution, properties
+Fundamentals of chemistry with emphasis on atomic structure, stoichiometry, thermochemistry, properties of solution, properties of matter.
+The laboratory is quantitative in nature.
+Prerequisite: MA 113

 Prerequisite: MA 113.
 Corequisite: Lab Required.

 CH 114 - General Chemistry II (4)

 A continuation of CH 104.
 Emphasis is on chemical equilibria, thermodynamics, kinetics, acid-base reactions, electrochemistry, and properties of solutions.
 Includes laboratory time.
 Prerequisite: A 'C' or better in CH 104